Rhine: End of the last glacial period

-As northwest Europe slowly began to warm up from 22,000 years ago onward, frozen subsoil and expanded alpine glaciers began to thaw and fall-winter snow covers melted in spring.
+As northwest Europe slowly began to warm from 22,000 years ago onward, frozen subsoil and expanded alpine glaciers began to thaw and fall-winter snow covers melted in spring.
 Much of the discharge was routed to the Rhine and its downstream extension.
 Rapid warming and changes of vegetation, to open forest, began about 13,000 BP.
 By 9000 BP, Europe was fully forested.
 With globally shrinking ice-cover, ocean water levels rose and the English Channel and North Sea re-inundated.
 Meltwater, adding to the ocean and land subsidence, drowned the former coasts of Europe transgressionally.

 About 11000 years ago, the Rhine estuary was in the Strait of Dover.
 There remained some dry land in the southern North Sea, known as Doggerland, connecting mainland Europe to Britain.
 About 9000 years ago, that last divide was overtopped / dissected.
-Man was already resident in the area when these events happened.
+Humans were already resident in the area when these events happened.

 Since 7500 years ago the situation of tides, currents and land-forms has resembled the present.
 Rates of sea level rise dropped such that natural sedimentation by the Rhine and coastal processes widely compensate for transgression by the sea.
 In the southern North Sea, due to ongoing tectonic subsidence, the coastline and sea bed are sinking at the rate of about 1–3 cm per century (1 meter or 39 inches in last 3000 years).

 About 7000–5000 BP, a general warming encouraged migration of all former ice-locked areas, including up the Danube and down the Rhine by peoples to the east.
 A sudden massive expansion of the Black Sea as the Mediterranean Sea burst into it through the Bosporus may have occurred about 7500 BP.